-With the need for more efficient and smaller power supplies providing power to electrical equipment, high frequency transformers are a critical component of supplying power to modern electronics.
+With more efficient and smaller power supplies providing power to electrical equipment, high-frequency transformers are a critical component of supplying power to modern electronics.

-The market forces that are driving the proliferation of electronics into more and more applications are the result of a steady stream of design innovation that has gone unabated for more than half a century.
+The market forces driving the proliferation of electronics into more and more applications result from a steady stream of design innovation that has gone unabated for more than half a century.
 Akin to Moore’s Law, industrial and consumer markets expect each new product iteration to provide enhanced performance, smaller size, and increased functionality.
-For designers, engineers and manufactures this combination of factors means that choosing components that will provide optimal performance and value is more important than ever before.
-For high-frequency transformers, understanding how to minimize losses from skin effect, proximity effect, as well as what core material to use is critical, and can have a profound effect on the ultimate performance and success of a design.
+For designers, engineers, and manufacturers, this combination of factors means that choosing components that will provide optimal performance and value is more important than ever.
+For high-frequency transformers, understanding how to minimize losses from skin effect, proximity effect, and type of core material to use is critical.
+It can have a profound impact on the ultimate performance and success of a design.

 High Frequency Transformers: Basic Principles

 High-frequency transformers operate using the same basic principles as standard transformers.
 The primary difference is that, as their name implies, they operate at much higher frequencies — while most line voltage transformers operate at 50 or 60 Hz, high-frequency transformers use frequencies from 20 kHz to over 1MHz.

 Operating at a higher frequency has many benefits, the first of which is size.
 For any given power rating, the higher the frequency, the smaller the transformer can be.
 Second, because the transformer is smaller, less copper wire is needed, thus reducing the losses and helping to make the transformer more efficient.
 Also, since the core is typically ferrite, a wide variety of geometries are available so the transformer can be tailor-made for the application.
 Whether additional shielding or a specific form factor is required, the chances are good that a ferrite core exists to meet the requirement.